cursus-studio/texhec/cicd/readme/README.md

 -------------------------------------------------------------------------------
 ```
 ## TODO
-Ensure script wraps itself in `Dockerfile` if is runned on local machine
+Ensure script wraps itself in `Dockerfile` if it runs on local machine

 ## Dependencies
 ### Third Party